Petzl Micro Traxion

 This week I received the latest locking pulley from Petzl in the shape of the redesigned Pro Traxion - which with an improved locking mechanism (no one can ever work out how to open the mark 1) and better frame design it looks like a big improvement on the old one (saying that, I and Kjasti Eide hauled 6 full in one seven rope lift on Ulvertanna, so it was obviously pretty strong!).

-Luckily the Mini Traxion can now be retired, as Petzl have brought out the much lighter (85g), compact (super compact) and more efficient Micro Traxion (sealed ball bearings give it 91 % effiency, making even better then the Mini).
-Like the mini version, this pulley features a locking cam (designed to work better on icy ropes), but it feels much easier to lock out of the way then one the Mini traxion (something that needed practice).
+Luckily the Mini Traxion can now be retired, as Petzl have brought out the much lighter (85g), compact (super compact) and more efficient Micro Traxion (sealed ball bearings give it 91 % efficiency, making it even better than the Mini).
+As the mini version, this pulley features a locking cam (designed to work better on icy ropes), but it feels much easier to lock out of the way than one the Mini Traxion (something that needed practice).
 The thing about the design is that it is now so light, and small (the same size/weight of a screwgate) that it can now be carried without having to question its use, replacing one of your mini ascenders (it’s only 46 grams heavier than a Tibloc), but providing far more adaptability to multiple climbing scenarios (you can use it as a rope ascender when matched with a Tibloc, rescue pulley, sack hauling or emergency belaying).

 As for drawbacks, some may quibble at the price of £60, and you need to match it up with a locking oval (you can use it with a D shaped biner, but to do this you’ll need to use a sling, or prusik loop instead of a biner, so it is orientated correctly), but apart from that, I think this is a piece of kit anyone tackling committing routes should seriously consider carrying.

 Comments are moderated.
 They will be published only if they add to the discussion in a constructive way.
 If you disagree, please be polite.
 We all want to learn from each other here.